Fact check, summarize, explain any article or webpage on local CPU

 1. Local filter in-browser (free): short posts, already-seen content.
 2. Small-model triage: does this post even make a factual worth checking?
 3. Comment analysis (main path): pull the replies, analyze them alongside the post.
 4. Full web-search analysis: only when steps 1-3 can't decide.

-Average cost landed at ~$0.0015 per post, which looks sustainable with a subscription model, and can definitely be optimized.Multi-agent fact-checking loop, but RAG hallucination fixes are table stakes now.
+Average cost landed at ~$0.0015 per post, which looks sustainable with a subscription model, and can definitely be optimized.Fact-checks claims against live web sources using a tiny 0.8B model on CPU.

 Local 0.8B model with fact-checking citations — no GPU, no cloud, no API key.